DeenLennon/alx-low_level_programming/0x08-recursion/README.md

 # 0- A function that prints a string followed by a new line.
 # 1- A function that prints a string is reverse.
+# 2- A function that returns the length of a string.